 5. Install Payment Gateway to get Payments Faster

-Offer online payment solution to your customers for quick payments.
-You can ask your customers to pay online via cards, UPI, wallets etc. so that there is no issue of sending invoices and receiving payments later.
+Offer an online payment solution to your customers for quick payments.
+You can ask your customers to pay online via cards, UPI, wallets, etc. so that there is no issue of sending invoices and receiving payments later.